 D. Fight off or block off inside strikes

 IV.
 ULTIMATE OBJECTIVE

-Putting the ball in play has so many possibilities.
+Putting the baseball in play has the result of many possibilities.
 Keep the strikeouts down to find a correlation with run production.
 The difference between ten strikeouts and six strikeouts in a contest is enormous!
 The difference with those four contacts can result in any of the following: